-Yesterday I was feeding this cute squirrel in the picture above and thought that it would be fun to create flashcards with animal vocabulary in Portuguese.
+Yesterday I was feeding this cute squirrel in the picture below and thought that it would be fun to create flashcards with animal vocabulary in Portuguese.
 I cannot believe I have not done this yet.
 I love animals!

 So here you go: 64 flashcards with animals in Brazilian Portuguese.
 I will also show you a fun slang word to refer to good-looking people, and a tip to avoid getting into trouble.

 Before you jump to the cards, here is a fun piece of information: In Brazil we call a good looking guy um gato (a cat) and a good looking girl is uma gata (a cat).

 In an affectionate way, you can use the diminutive.
 For example, you can call your girlfriend gatinha.

 Just make sure you do not confuse it with galinha, as my husband Carl once did.
 Galinha literally means chicken.
 As slang, it refers to a promiscuous woman who dates too many guys.
 It was pretty unexpected when Carl hugged me and said: “Minha galinha” 😛 Thankfully he meant gatinha 🙂